whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 It turns out that it is everyone's responsibility to ensure that only the most selfless people become leaders.
 Can you imagine having leaders who are so humble that they would never campaign for office?
 How would they even become leaders then?

-Martín Prechtel described how Tzutujil Mayan leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.
+Martín Prechtel described how Tzutujil Mayan leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.[xxx-secrets of the talking jaguar|p210]

-Likewise, traditional Cheyenne warriors were trained from childhood never to brag about their moments of bravery, instead trusting that other warriors would tell their stories on their behalf.
+Likewise, traditional Cheyenne warriors were trained from childhood never to brag about their moments of bravery, instead trusting that other warriors would tell their stories on their behalf.[xxx-when buffalo ran|the way to live]

 It's everyone's responsibility to notice people's good deeds and retell their stories so that people's reputation can grow without any campaigning or bragging.